History of Marshfield, Massachusetts: Native tribes

 Native Americans lived in Marshfield for thousands of years before the white traders and settlers arrived in what is today considered coastal Massachusetts.
 These people included members of the Wampanoag Tribe of the Algonquin nation and members of the Massachusetts Tribe.
 Evidence of Native American habitation extending back to 9,000 to 10,000 B.C. has been found extensively in the area; it is possible that there are even older human settlements in the area, but these are submerged due to rising sea levels since the early Holocene.

 Native American roads were well established in the town by the time of English settlement in the 17th century.
 These Native American roads are still in use today, comprising the town's main roads.
-A hauntingly beautiful, pre-historic Native American road—extending between three rivers—can still be seen today in seemingly pristine condition.
+A pre-historic Native American road—extending between three rivers—can still be seen today in good condition.
 It is in woodlands formerly owned by the Marshfield Drive-In Movie Theatre.

 The Wampanoag name for the area is "Missacautucket."
 The earliest English settlers became allies of the Wampanoags, due in part to a strong friendship formed between Chief Massasoit and Edward Winslow.
 That alliance lasted 40 years.

 After Massasoit's death in 1661, his son Wamsutta succeeded him as Sachem of the Wampanoags.
 However, Wamsutta died under suspicious circumstances in 1662.
 After a visit to the home of Governor Josiah Winslow in Marshfield he suddenly collapsed and died.
 Wamsutta was succeeded as Sachem by his brother Metacomet, who was known to the English as King Philip.
 Metacomet grew increasingly resentful of the colonists after the mysterious death of his brother.
 These resentments led to King Philip's War.
 Governor Josiah Winslow of Marshfield commanded the colonial forces against the Native Americans during that brutal war.
 While nearby towns, including adjoining Scituate, were attacked during King Philip's War, Marshfield was spared.
 Subsequent to the victory of the colonists in King Philip's War, Native Americans had a limited presence in Marshfield.